abpframework/abp/docs/en/Community-Articles/2023-07-09-Cascading-Option-Loading-With-Extensions/README.md

 # Cascading Option Loading with Extensions System in ABP Angular

-In this article, we'll see how to load cascading options with an extensions system in ABP Angular.
+This article will show how to load cascading options with an extensions system in ABP Angular.
 For this example, we'll simulate renting a book process.
 Besides our default form properties, we'll contribute `Name` property to our `Rent Form Modal` in the Books module.
 This property will be loaded after `Genre` is selected.

 > Before starting this article, I suggest you read the [ABP Angular Dynamic Form Extensions](https://docs.abp.io/en/abp/latest/UI/Angular/Dynamic-Form-Extensions)